Sanctions and Asset-Freezing

 (3) In determining whether

-whether the UK or the EU has implemented the resolution, and –
+the UK has implemented the resolution, and –

 (a) if